Glen Browder: Political career

+Alabama House of Representatives

-Browder's political career began in the Alabama statehouse, where he served in the Alabama House of Representatives, 1983–86.
+Browder's political career began in the Alabama statehouse, where he served in the Alabama House of Representatives from 1983 to 1986.
 Upon taking office in January 1983, Browder was appointed to the House Judiciary Committee and the Constitution and Elections Committee.
-At the end of Browder's first year, Gov. George Wallace appointed him to the Ways and Means Committee.
+At the end of Browder's first year, Governor of Alabama George Wallace appointed him to the Ways and Means Committee.
 Browder and Wallace worked closely on improving education in Alabama.
 Following passage of Browder's Education Reform Act in 1984, which provided for the formation of the Governor's Education Reform Commission, Wallace appointed Browder vice chairman of the commission to formulate and implement a series of measures to bring the quality of education in the state up to national standards.

 Browder's major accomplishments in the legislature were passing the Browder Education Reform Act of 1984, the Alabama Crime Victims Compensation Act of 1985, and the Alabama Performance-Based Career Incentive Program (Teacher Career Ladder) Act of 1985.
 His colleagues included him among their Outstanding Legislator ranks in 1985 and 1986, and he received special commendations from crime victims, social workers, and school financial aid administrators.

+Secretary of State of Alabama

 After one term in the state legislature, Browder was elected to the office of Alabama Secretary of State, serving from 1987 to 1989.

 During Browder's tenure, the Secretary of State's office digitized the state's record-keeping system, established a training system for poll workers, monitored the handling of absentee ballots, purged voter rolls of ineligible — mainly deceased — voters, and registered hundreds of new voters through public outreach.
 Browder established and chaired the statewide Alabama Elections Reform Commission to recommend and popularize changes to outdated laws governing the state's elections.
 His main accomplishment as Secretary of State was the passage of his Fair Campaign Practices Act of 1988, which replaced the Corrupt Practices Act of 1915 and remains the basis of campaign finance reporting law in the state.